Caroline Amalie of Schleswig-Holstein-Sonderburg-Augustenburg, Queen of Denmark

 Anointing of King Christian VIII and Queen Caroline Amalie by Joseph-Désiré Court, 1841; Credit – Wikipedia

-Caroline Amalie was a composer of piano music and founded and supported a number of orphanages.
-She also was instrumental in opening a school for disadvantaged children and establishing the Women’s Care Association whose purpose was to provide maternity nursing care for needy women.
+Caroline Amalie was a composer of piano music and founded and supported several orphanages.
+She also was instrumental in opening a school for disadvantaged children and establishing the Women’s Care Association, whose purpose was to provide maternity nursing care for needy women.

 On January 20, 1848, at Amalienborg Palace in Copenhagen, 61-year-old King Christian VIII died of blood poisoning after a blood-letting.
 After her husband’s death, Caroline Amalie spent the winters at Amalienborg Palace and the summers at Sorgenfri Castle north of Copenhagen.
 Caroline Amalie continued her charitable projects.
 When Queen Marie, wife of King Frederik VI died in 1852, she took over as patron of the charitable women’s society Det Kvindelige Velgørende Selskab, which remained in existence until 2004.